AnotherShen/FORS/README.md

 * Additional page with a better newfeed containing multimedia
 * Panic button to bring up FORS if something else *cough* sports *cough* is playing
 * OzBargain feed for cracking tech deals

+## Credits
+FORS is essentially a preconfigured [MagicMirror](https://magicmirror.builders/) project utilising some [3rd party modules](https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules).
+Planned features will come in the form of new modules.